-Tasmanian’s have been farming salmon and ocean trout in Macquarie Harbour for 37-years
+Tasmanian’s have been farming salmon and ocean trout in Macquarie Harbour for 38-years

-Tasmania’s world class aquaculture industry was pioneered on the West Coast and the region is integral to the industry’s footprint across Northern and North-West Tasmania.
+Our world class aquaculture industry was pioneered in the waters of Macquarie Harbour on Tasmania’s remote West Coast and the region remains integral to the industry’s footprint across Northern and North-West Tasmania.

-Around 9,500 tonnes of salmon will be produced in Macquarie Harbour this year.
-That is less than half what was sourced from the harbour in 2016.
+Around 9,500 tonnes of salmon will be grown in Macquarie Harbour this year.
+That is about 13% of total production statewide, and less than half what was sourced from the harbour in 2016.

 A major Tasmanian employer